Pete Loeffler: Style

-Pete Loeffler's vocal style has been compared to Tool's Maynard James Keenan.
+Pete Loeffler's vocal style has been compared to Maynard James Keenan of Tool.
 In an interview with Ultimate Guitar about their fourth studio album, Vena Sera, Loeffler talked about his vocal style:

 The band's ninth studio album, NIRATIAS, balanced the band's melodic and aggressive style.
 Loeffler compared it to the band's more melodic albums like Hats Off to the Bull and Wonder What's Next, as opposed to the heavier sound of The North Corridor.